mologie/clipshot/README.md

 In order to create a debug build of ClipShot and install it on your device, run `./install-on-device.sh device-hostname`.
 OpenSSH is required.
 For your own sanity, please setup keyless authentication first.

 ## License
 This tweak is licensed under the GPLv3.
-Spark Inspector's and Reveal's framework use proprietary licenses available on their websites.